nsieffert/git/README.md

 * On GitHub, verify that the master branch only has the README.md and the data.json file with nothing else.
 Verify that the html-branch and the text-branch each have a respective .html and .txt file.
 Submit a pull request for both the html-branch and the text-branch to be merged into master.
 Add your TA as a collaborator for both Pull Requests (PR).

-**Bonus Goals:
+**Bonus Goal:
-* The instructions for the bonus functionality are another branch of this repo.
-Find those instructions
+•	Merge The merge-this-branch into the master branch.
+If you run into a merge conflict, get rid of the bonus goals bullet on the master branch of the README file and replace it with this bullet.
+Also, keep all the data from both the merge-this-brarnch and the master branch

-3. Submit the exercise in <a href="https://bit.ly/3aKtYAC" target="_blank">TEKsystems Academy</a>
+3. Submit the exercise in TEKsystems Academy

-4. Complete the Exercise Evaluation form in <a href="https://bit.ly/2KE32Yw" target="_blank">TEKsystems Academy</a>.
+4. Complete the Exercise Evaluation form in TEKsystems Academy.